CriticalSolutionsNetwork/ADAuditTasks/README.md

 Send-AuditEmail -smtpServer $SMTPServer -port $Port -username $UserName ` -body $Body -from $From -to $To -pass $password -attachmentfiles $attachments -ssl
 ```
-### Limitations:

-- The module Get-NetworkAudit does not return a string output of the filename for usage in the Send-AuditEmail function.
-This will be added in a future update.